Why is Fiber Important in Cat Food?

 High-fiber cat food has become a staple for cats with gastrointestinal issues.
 But why exactly is fiber important for your furball of a pet?

 In plenty of cases, cat food includes fiber to help with digestive functions and benefit the stool quality of cats who might otherwise have digestive upset.
 High-fiber foods may be beneficial in cases of constipation, diarrhea, diabetes and even obesity.

 The Microbiome and It's Interaction With Cat Food With Fiber

 Bacteria in the colon of pets helps to break down indigestible material and produce beneficial compounds like vitamins.
-Nowhere is the latter function more evident than when it comes to breaking down fibers.
+Nowhere is the former function more evident than when it comes to breaking down fibers.
 Bacteria often engage with fibers in a process called fermentation.